DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

             - 🎈Compiler: converts source code into machine-executable format
             - 🎈Decompilers: convert binary executable back into source code
     - ⚒️**Interpreted language (GEN 4 & 5)**: uses an interpreter to execute; sourcecode is viewable; e.g. Python, R, JavaScript, VBScript.
         - Generations four and five involve very high-level and natural language, which utilize an interpreter.
 This interpreter can take language from these levels and bring it straight to machine level.
+        -  Interpreted language uses source code and distributes the code without compiling it into a file.
         - 📝JavaScript remains the one mobile code technology that may affect the security of modern browsers and their host OSs.
 JavaScript is an interpreted language so the code is not compiled prior to execution, allowing you to inspect the contents of the code.
 JavaScript is an interpreted programming language.
 It is interpreted on the fly.
 You can think of an interpreter next to a speaker that translates what they are saying into another language for the audience.
     - 🟦**Object-oriented programming (OOP)**: defines an object to be set of a software that offers one or more 📝methods, internal to the object, that software external to that object can request to access; each method may require specific inputs and resources and may produce a specified set of outputs; focuses on the objects involved in an interaction.
 OOP is the concept that there are objects that applications are created from.
 An object contains data and code.
 Data are fields that are sometimes called attributes or properties.
 The codes are procedures or methods.
-        - OOP languages include 📝C++, 📝Java, and 📝.NET
+        - ⚒️**Object Oriented language**OOP languages include 📝C++, 📝Java, and 📝.NET
         - think of OOP as a group of objects that can be requested to perform certain operations or exhibit certain behaviors, working together to provide a system’s functionality or capabilities
         - OOP has the potential to be more reliable and to reduce the propagation of program change errors, and is better suited to modeling or mimicking the real world
         - each object in the OOP model has methods that correspond to specific actions that can be taken on the object